MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/functionality-loss-for-intel-smbus-controller-device.md

 The Intel Chipset Device software does not install device drivers for the Intel SMBus Controller.
 This causes a loss of device functionality.

-## Resolution

 To resolve this issue, use one of the following methods.

-### Method 1: Roll back to the previous Intel SMBus Controller device driver
+## Resolution 1: Roll back to the previous Intel SMBus Controller device driver

 To do this, follow these steps: